fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/wood_version_how_to_make.md

 *Shortbed version inside safety enclosure*

 ### BOM
-*(Bill of materials, the stuff you need buy in order to make one)*
+*(Bill of materials, the stuff you need to buy in order to make one)*

 **Stock for milling:**
 * For rails and axis carriages: 1pcs - 8mm Valchromat sheet 2440mm x 1220mm *(or similar type of HDF)*
-* For gantry and bed torsion box struture: 2pcs - 12mm OSB, Valchromat or other type of cheap wood composite sheet in 2440mm x 1220mm size
+* For gantry and bed torsion box struture: 2pcs - 12mm OSB, Valchromat, MDF or other type of cheap wood composite sheet in 2440mm x 1220mm size
 * For rack piecs: 1pcs - 4-8mm thickness polycarbonate 800mm x 320mm *(or other strong plastic type; POM, UHMWPE etc)*
 * For pinions: 1pcs  - 12mm POM 150mm x 100mm *(or other strong plastic type)*